huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 I build a binary tree to do the recursive search.
 A flag should be set to indicate whether the current node has found a maximum sum.

+* 019

+Python provides a package with the name of `datetime`.
+This package should do the trick.

+But I decided to do it by myself.

+And it turns out that 1200/7 is a fairly accurate approximation of this problem.
+Brilliant!

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].